prohres/itca/README.md

-# itca-kantor.com.ua
+# The final stage of courses

-At the final stage of my course, my tasks were to automate the deployment of infrastructure for web applications using Cloud Computing (AWS) on the Linux/Unix platform, administration and monitoring.
+At the final stage of courses, my task was to automate the deployment of infrastructure for web applications using Cloud Computing (AWS) on the Linux/Unix platform, administration, and monitoring.